“To air-dry clothes by choice is counter-cultural.

 Occasionally, there is a need for a new barn to be built in an Amish community.
 A new member may be starting up farming.
 Sometimes disaster strikes and a barn may burn down.
 The men get together and build a new barn for the member.
 Even little children help out, running chores, handing tools and stuff to the men.
 The women gather together and lay out tables full of food and refreshments for the workers.

-An Amish community gathers together to construct a barn for a fellow family – an amazing feat that is typically accomplished within a few days’ time.
+An Amish community gathers together to construct a barn for a fellow family – an amazing feat that is typically accomplished within a just few days.
 (Photo courtesy: Pennsylvania Dutch Convention & Visitors Bureau / Terry Ross).

 There have been exceptions though.
 Like Katy Stoltz.